aimensasi/fpx/README.md

 This will generate the following files

-* The config file with default setup for you to override `fpx.php`
+- The config file with default setup for you to override `fpx.php`
-* The controller that will receive payment response and any host-to-host events `Http/Controllers/FPX/Controller.php`
+- The controller that will receive payment response and any host-to-host events `Http/Controllers/FPX/Controller.php`
+- The assets directory in public directory.
+- The view file with default html for you to override `payment.blade.php`.
+Note do not change form action URL `fpx.payment.auth.request`.

 ## Setups